 So why Grasshoppers?
 Training for mountain bike racing I spent the year with my Gianni bros’ riding epic Sonoma County road rides.
 The first time I road Old Caz and King Ridge was on a mtb with slicks.
 I also started to travel and do some road races but the local crits and small circuit loops were not my cup of tea.
 After traveling one weekend to the Pine Flat Road race I was done.
 We drove all night, stayed in a hotel in Modesto, rose early and drove to Pine Flat, raced and then I spent the afternoon in the ER in Fresno pissing out a kidney stone in a high security waiting room….enough!

 From Occidental our favorite road ride was always King Ridge.
 Why not have large group ride and see who could finish first?
 Isn’t there usually a fair helping of tough love on nearly every ride?
 Okay, back up.
 For us “racers” it’s known that mid Winter is time to do some base miles and decrease the intensity.
 For non-racers it’s whatever you feel like.
 Our Gianni group has always consisted of racers and non-racers but mostly of the later.
 What happens is that someone comes upon great form without meaning too and tries to crush it when you want to take it easy.
 Or they take a flyer or half wheel you all the way up King Ridge and then you’re waiting for them at the end of the day.
 So why “organize” the ride?
 Why charge a fee?
 We began with a typed flyer and photocopied map.
 No registration, waiver or fee.
-Paper, not laminate ride card.
+Paper, no laminate ride card.
 10 years in and the rides began to get consistently over 100 people and we were a large mass on the road,not to mention we filled up parking lots ahead of time and required bathrooms.
 This led us first to USA Cycling but found that nearly half of the riders had to buy 1 day licenses so we struck out for other insurers who don’t require licenses.
 To keep things legit we have made some adjustments to keep things safe for you, safe for us.
 There’s insurance, permits, facility rentals, web design etc. the list goes on.
 This is a brief story of the organic evolution of our event.
 Join us for an adventure and we hope you enjoy the experience and the format of the Hoppers.

-This is the genesis of the Hoppers: long, fun, hard, rides with no waiting for your friends (unless you really want to) and lunch and good stories at the end.
+This is the genesis of the Hoppers: long, fun, hard, rides with no waiting for your friends (unless you really want to) and cold beer and good stories at the end.
 The fun of picking the rides is to challenge myself and others.
 I make the loops just long enough that you know you can finish but when riding outside your limit must really make good choices or it will be a long way back, maybe alone.
 Dirt.
 Whenever possible I throw in dirt on the road bike because bikes are meant to get dirty.
 To be crowned the champ of the Hoppers you need to be able to ride your road bike on dirt; both up and down.
 Cross, road, mtb.
 Instead of changing sports we change bikes.
 I know that some people try to get by with one or two bikes but in Sonoma County you just need an adventure bike.
 Call it a cross bike if you wish but it’s really much more than that.

 That’s it.
 Ride far.
 Ride fast(or don’t) .
 Have fun.
 Take care of yourself and your brothers and sisters on the road.
 Simple.